 Was That Fraud

-The majority of reported fraud claims are often committed by average people submitting claims that are not entirely truthful.
+The majority of reported fraud claims are committed by average people submitting claims that are not entirely truthful.
 Remember, in its simplest form, FRAUD is when an individual misrepresents FACTS to an insurance company concerning a claim or policy.

 What is Fraud?